-After testing these filters, global lab Nelson Labs found that they provide more than 95% Bacterial Filtration Efficiency (BFE), which helps block harmful particles in the air.
+After testing these filters, global lab Nelson Labs found that they provide more than 95% BFE, which helps block harmful particles in the air.

 "The virus spreads through respiratory droplets that another person breathes in or that land on a surface that is then touched and transferred to the person’s nose or mouth," Bush said.